ronyhe/pyjvm/readme.md

 - `-cp` (classpath) a colon separated list of class and jar/zip files.
 Similar to the Java CLASSPATH variable.
 - `--report` turns on basic tracing which will be written to stdout.

+There are other commands that are relevant to development and debugging, see [pyjvm/main.py](pyjvm/main.py).

 ### High Level Architecture
-The Machine in machine.py creates Frame objects that represent methods.
+The [Machine](pyjvm/core/machine.py) creates [Frame](pyjvm/core/frame.py) objects that represent methods.
-It loops through the frame's instructions and sends them to instructions/instructions.py, which dispatches them to Instructor instances.
+It loops through the frame's instructions and sends them to [instructions.py](pyjvm/instructions/instructions.py), which dispatches them to [Instructor](pyjvm/instructions/instructions.py) instances.
-The Instructors produce instances of Action that the machine executes.
+The Instructors produce instances of [Action](pyjvm/core/actions.py) that the machine executes.

 For example, let's assume that the current instruction is 'iload_0'.
 This instruction should take a value, the one that resides in index 0 of the current frame's locals array.